Log $p$-divisible groups and semi-stable representations: Introduction

-At last, we would like to make some comments on our approach to Theorem \ref{main}.
-Note that one could prove first Corollary \ref{c.stronglydivisible} and then deduce Theorem \ref{main} (b), at least for $p>2$.
+Or, one could prove first Corollary \ref{c.stronglydivisible} and then deduce Theorem \ref{main} (b), at least for $p>2$.
 However, this seems a demanding job as well.

-In our approach, we use Fargues' results from \cite{Far19, Far22}, which do not require $p>2$, to relate the two categories $\bt_K^{\sst}$ and ${\bf Rep}^{\mr{st},\{0,1\}}_{\Z_p}(\Galk)$.
+In our approach to Theorem \ref{main}, we use Fargues' results from \cite{Far19, Far22}, which do not require $p>2$, to relate the two categories $\bt_K^{\sst}$ and ${\bf Rep}^{\mr{st},\{0,1\}}_{\Z_p}(\Galk)$.
 Then we use Grothendieck's theory of panach\'ee extensions to study the relations between $\btlogd$ and $\bt_K^{\sst}$ with the help of Kummer log flat cohomology, and $K$ is only assumed to be henselian here (no completeness and no restriction on the residue field).
 The theory of panach\'ee extensions is also used to construct the Grothendieck monodromy for log $p$-divisible groups, see the next subsection.
 Log $p$-divisible groups are geometric objects defined in the Kummer log flat topology.
 We believe that our approach involving log geometry and Kummer log flat cohomology is very natural, although it might not be the only one.